 The Collier County ACT-SO mission is to nurture excellence and provide positive reinforcement to African American High School Students.

-We will partner with the community and the Collier County School System to raise cultural awareness, showcase talent, academic achievement and entrepreneurial skills in all categories as well as developing leaders and providing life enrichment opportunities without regard to economic or educational status.
+We will partner with the community and the Collier County School System to raise cultural awareness, showcase talent, academic achievement, and entrepreneurial skills in all categories as well as develop leaders and provide life enrichment opportunities without regard to economic or educational status.

 Our vision in Collier County FL.

 - ACT-SO will be the premier program of choice for African American students.